 Our responsibility is to form a conclusion whether, based on the procedures performed, anything has come to our attention that causes us to believe Subject Matter Information contained in the PCG's Integrated Report 2023, has not been prepared, in all material respects, in accordance with the Applicable Criteria.
-We conducted our engagement in accordance with the approved standard for assurance engagements 3000 (Revised) Assurance Engagements other than Audits or Reviews of Historical Financial Information ("ISAE 3000 (Revised)").
+We conducted our engagement in accordance with the approved standard for assurance engagement in Malaysia: International Standard on Assurance Engagements 3000 (Revised) Assurance Engagements other than Audits or Reviews of Historical Financial Information ("ISAE 3000 (Revised)").
 That standard requires that we plan and perform this engagement to obtain limited assurance about whether the Subject Matter Information is free from material misstatement.